List of DC Comics characters: N: Post-Crisis

 Post-Crisis on Infinite Earths continuity introduced a new incarnation of Nocturna.
-This version is Natalie Metternich, a former astronomer and member of the Injustice League who can secrete pheromones that reduces inhibitions.
+This version is Natalie Metternich, a former astronomer who can secretes a pheromone that causes those around her to become emotional and lose their inhibitions.
+Metternich was an aspiring scientist, but retired after developing superpowers, which caused her to lose her own inhibitions and pursue other interests.
+Robin and Spoiler convince her to visit S.T.A.R.
+Labs to have her powers examined.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-Nocturna is re-introduced as Natalie Mitternacht, an inmate of Arkham Asylum and member of the Secret Society of Super Villains.
+Nocturna is re-introduced as Natalie Mitternacht, an inmate of Arkham Asylum.
+Later in the Forever Evil storyline, Nocturna is among the villains recruited by the Crime Syndicate of America to join the Secret Society of Super Villains.

 Infinite Frontier

-In Infinite Frontier, an alternate universe variant of Nocturna known as Natalia Metternich appears as a member of the Suicide Squad.
+In Infinite Frontier, an alternate universe version of Nocturna known as Natalia Metternich appears as a member of the Suicide Squad.